lhmson/SuperSelf/README.md

 ### Progress

 Now I am not working on building and maintaining this project.
 If there comes error when setting up, try to fix it.
 You can feel free to clone and develop.
+Should anything wrong happen to Firebase, create a new Cloudstore DB and edit the config file in firebase folder.

 ### Suggestion
 Some examples of functions to implement, these are plans of us and you to extend the app